gianad0/gianad0/README.md

-Computer Science @ UofT Mississauga. good food is life
+- Computer Science @ UofT Mississauga.
+- good food is good life

 <!---
 gianad0/gianad0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.